 The health-promoting effects of green tea have been subject to extensive research, and are attributed to the antioxidant properties of catechin polyphenols(1).

-Polyphenols are a naturally occurring source of antioxidants that can be found in many of the plant-based foods we eat.
+Polyphenols can be found in many of the plant-based foods we eat.
 A few examples include: isothiocyonates in cabbage and broccoli, epigallocatechin in green tea, capsaicin in chili peppers, resveratrol in red wine, curcumin in turmeric and many more.

-Polyphenols and polyphenol supplements are the subject of increasing scientific and clinical interest because of the numerous health benefits associated with their consumption.
+Polyphenols and polyphenol supplements are the subject of increasing scientific and clinical interest because of the possible health benefits associated with their consumption.

-If you are a Healthcare Professional, visit our dedicated section of the website, where we provide evidence for the therapeutic potential of polyphenols.
+If you are a Healthcare Professional, visit our dedicated section of the website, where we deepen the theme of polyphenols.

 By taking 2 Pomi-T® capsules a day, you can easily integrate a source of natural polyphenols into your nutritional plan as part of a healthy and balanced diet.

 Claire is training for a marathon and takes 2 Pomi-T® capsules every day as a polyphenol supplement to support her gruelling training schedule.

 Jack and his wife Pauline both take daily Pomi-T® supplements.
 Jack needed some convincing at first but now feels that the benefits of polyphenols have a positive effect on his wellbeing and improve his general health.

 Lifestyle behaviour and cancer prevention (European Medical Journal)